ScottMikul/dev-portfolio/README.md

 ![Dev Portfolio](./dev-portfolio.PNG)

 # Demo Link
-[Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
+[Dev Portfolio](https://scottmikul.github.io/dev-portfolio/) - The web framework used

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details